Not Just Ronan Farrow: NBC News Killed My Rape-Allegation Story Too

 Misogyny and protectionism of alleged serial rapists is not simply an NBC issue.
 I lobbied Calloway’s parent company, Warner Media, for close to a year before it took action.
 It took four other stories, including one by The Daily Beast, before it finally did an investigation into Calloway’s behavior.

-After The Hollywood Reporter ran my story, Simmons sold all his U.S. properties and moved to Bali, a country without an extradition treaty with our country.
-Warner Media severed ties with Calloway, who is no longer employed by Extra.
+After The Hollywood Reporter ran my story, Simmons sold all his U.S. properties and moved to Bali in Indonesia, a country without an extradition treaty with the U.S. Warner Media severed ties with Calloway, who is no longer employed by Extra.
 He is also currently under investigation for rape in two states.

 Me too.